milanaryal/milanaryal.github.io/src/_posts/2020-03-22-c-asba-charge-of-various-banks-in-nepal.md

 ---
+redirect_from: "/c-asba-service-charge-for-banks-in-nepal/"
-title: "C-ASBA service charge for Banks in Nepal"
+title: "C-ASBA charge of various Banks in Nepal"
+description: "The list of various Banks in Nepal with their C-ASBA service charges per application."
-date: 2020-03-22T13:00:00+05:45
+date: 2020-03-22 13:00:00 +0545
-last_modified_at: 2022-02-07T00:00:00+05:45
+last_modified_at: 2022-02-13 00:00:00 +0545
 ---

-Investors can buy primary and rights shares online with the Centralised Application Supported by Blocked Amount (C-ASBA) process which has been implemented on February 23, 2018 in Nepal.
+Investors can buy primary and rights shares online with the C-ASBA process which has been implemented on February 23, 2018 (Falgun 11, 2074) in Nepal.
 C-ASBA is an advanced form of ASBA interface which is claimed to be more user friendly.

-Here are the list of Banks in Nepal with their C-ASBA service charge per application.

-### List of Commercial Banks in Nepal with C-ASBA application charges (per application)

-> Last updated at **{{ page.last_modified_at | date: '%B %-d, %Y' }}**; for current updated data visit your respective Bank's website for standard charge sheet.
+> Last updated at **{{ page.last_modified_at | date: '%B %-d, %Y' }}**; for current updated data visit your respective Bank's website for standard charges sheet.

+Here are the list of various Banks in Nepal with their C-ASBA service charges per application.

+### C-ASBA charge of Commercial Banks in Nepal

 | Symbol | Bank Name                        | Charge (in rupees) |
 | ------ | -------------------------------- | ------------------ |